-- (1) In addition to matters specified by law and the Articles of Incorporation, the Board of Directors discusses and decides upon important matters involving Group management strategy and corporate management, including the Group's management policies, management strategies and capital policy, in addition to overseeing the duties of directors and executive officers. - (2) The Board of Directors allocates management resources according to risk appetite controlled with a balance of risk, return and capital, and aims to increase corporate value in the medium-to-long term by achieving sustainable growth and improvement in earnings and capital efficiency with a foundation of soundness. - (3) In addition to appointing executive officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by executive officers by clarifying their respective roles. - (4) Executive officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors, and report on the status of business execution to the Board of Directors.
+- (1) In addition to matters specified by laws and regulation and the Company's articles of Incorporation, the Board of Directors discusses and decides upon important matters involving Group management strategy and corporate management, including the Group's management policies, management strategies and capital policy, in addition to overseeing the duties of Directors and Executive Officers. - (2) The Board of Directors allocates management resources according to risk appetite controlled with a balance of risk, return and capital, and aims to increase corporate value in the medium-to-long term by achieving sustainable growth and improvement in profitability and capital efficiency with a foundation of soundness. - (3) In addition to appointing Executive Officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by Executive Officers by clarifying their respective roles. - (4) Executive Officers are responsible for executing business in the respective areas of business entrusted to them by the Board of Directors and report on the status of business execution to the Board of Directors.